Bangladesh goes to poll amid boycott by main Opposition BNP | Politics

 He also said some parties that joined the race are not well-known, while some are facing existential crisis.

 ''So, it is a unique model election … Results of the election are certain, everybody knows who is going to win.
-The only thing that is uncertain is who will be in the opposition bench,'' he added.
+The only uncertain thing is who will be in the opposition bench,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)